dpekkarinen/GettingAndCleaningData/CodeBook.md

 Subsetted the data by grepping for the column names matching mean and std.

 ###Step 3: Used descriptive activity names to name the activities in the data set.
-Merged combined data set with descriptive activity names.
+Merged combined data set with descriptive activity names (coverted to all lowercase).

 ###Step 4: Appropriately labeled the data set with descriptive variable names.
 Used gsub to replace various strings to clean up the variable labels.